Khairun-Nahar-Munne/Travel_API_Project/README.md

 - Destination Service: http://127.0.0.1:5001/docs/

    After login in user service, you will get authentication token.
-To view all destinations, you have to put this authentication token in authorize filed and login with this token.
+To view all destinations, you have to put this authentication token in authorize field and login with this token.

    Admin can also post destinations and delete any destination through the id of the destinqation.

 ## Testing

 To test the services, run the test suite using unittest.
-Each microservice includes a tests folder named tests.
+Each microservice includes a test folder named tests.
 To execute the test suite, navigate to the root directory of the project in your terminal window and enter:

 ### **User Service**